 Ricardo J. Cata

-Ricardo Cata practiced law in South Florida for 38 years; for the last 25 years, he was at the Miami office of national law firm Wilson Elser, becoming a partner there in 1992.
+Ricardo Cata practiced law in South Florida for 38 years; for the last 25 years of his litigation career, he was at the Miami office of national law firm Wilson Elser, becoming a partner there in 1992.
 From 2007 to 2013, Ricardo was also the regional managing partner of that office.
 Ricardo has been a Florida Supreme Court Certified Circuit Civil Mediator since 2013.
 He is certified to mediate civil cases by the U.S. District Court, Middle District of Florida as of 2015.
+Ricardo is a member of the American Arbitration Association’s Mediator Panel.

 Ricardo’s legal practice focused on various areas of liability.
 He represented hotels, resorts and tour operators from Latin America in litigation filed in Florida’s circuit and federal courts, obtaining several dismissals on the basis of forum non conveniens or lack of personal jurisdiction.
 Ricardo also handled lawsuits representing domestic and international manufacturers of products over allegations of design and/or manufacturing defects.
 Ricardo also represented U.S. and Latin American clients in commercial disputes.